118th Wing: BRAC 2005 and the C-130 International Training Center

 A 118th Airlift Wing WC-130H at Nashville in January 2010.

 As part of BRAC 2005, the Department of Defense was recommended to realign Berry Field Air National Guard Base.
 This recommendation would distribute the C-130H aircraft of the 118th Airlift Wing to the 182d Airlift Wing of the Illinois Air National Guard at Greater Peoria Airport Air National Guard Station, IL (four aircraft), and the 123d Airlift Wing of the Kentucky Air National Guard at Louisville IAP Air National Guard Station, KY (four aircraft).
 Flying related ECS (aerial port and fire fighters) would move to Memphis Air National Guard Base and the aeromedical squadron from Nashville would move to NAS JRB Fort Worth, TX.
 Other ECS would remain in place at Nashville.
 Nashville had a low military value ranking and was near other ANG bases keeping or gaining aircraft.

-In October 2007, it was announced that as an amendment to the BRAC 2005 decision, the 118 AW would continue to retain a flying mission, transitioning from an Air Mobility Command (AMC)-gained unit to that of a training organization operationally gained by the Air Education and Training Command (AETC).
-As the C-130 International Training Center, the 118 AW assumed a new role in support of DoD Foreign Military Sales (FMS), training up to 150 international military C-130E and C-130H flight crew and maintenance students annually.
-Although its C-130H2 aircraft were transferred to other Air National Guard airlift wings, the 118 AW did gain six WC-130H aircraft that had been retired from weather reconnaissance duties with the Air Force Reserve Command's 403d Wing at Keesler AFB, Mississippi.
+In October 2007, it was announced that as an amendment to the BRAC 2005 decision, the 118 AW would continue to retain a flying mission, transitioning from an AMC-gained unit to that of a training organization operationally gained by the Air Education and Training Command (AETC).
+As the C-130 International Training Center, the 118 AW assumed a new role in support of DoD Foreign Military Sales, training up to 150 international military C-130E and C-130H flight crew and maintenance students annually.
+Although its C-130H2 aircraft were transferred to other Air National Guard airlift wings, the 118 AW did gain six WC-130H aircraft that had been retired from weather reconnaissance duties with the Air Force Reserve Command's 403d Wing at Keesler Air Force Base, Mississippi.
 The first class of international C-130 students (from Poland) trained by the 118 AW graduated in October 2008.

 Shortly after transitioning to the C-130 International Training Center, the 118th Airlift Wing was again reorganized as the 118th Wing.

+Unmanned aerial vehicle operations

 The 118th is now tasked with supporting global unmanned aircraft intelligence, surveillance, and reconnaissance operations.
-The wing converted to MQ-9 Reaper Remotely Piloted Aircraft (RPA) during 2012.
+The wing converted to MQ-9 Reaper Remotely Piloted Aircraft during 2012.